aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/deployment-and-activation/_index.md

 ﻿---
-title: Deployment and Activation - Aspose.Words for SharePoint
+title: Deployment and Activation
+second_title: Aspose.Words for SharePoint
 articleTitle: Deployment and Activation
 linktitle: Deployment and Activation
 description: "Deployment and activation processes details for the Aspose.Words for SharePoint."